WASdev/sample.javaee7.jsonp/README.md

 6. Deploy the sample into Liberty server.
 Right click on the project and select *Run As -> Run on Server* option.
 Find and select the Liberty profile server and press *Finish*.
 7. Go to: [http://localhost:9080/sample.javaee7.jsonp/](http://localhost:9080/sample.javaee7.jsonp/)

-## Running with Maven
+## Running with the Maven commandline

 This project can be build with [Apache Maven](http://maven.apache.org/).
-The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
+The project uses the Liberty Maven Plug-in to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: